 - Bunch fresh Coriander chopped

 - Add the rest of the chilli ingredients and allow to simmer for 45 minutes.
 Mix the yoghurt with the lime juice, lime zest and coriander.
-Serve the yoghurt over a bowl of chilli topped with the spring onion and spinach leaves.
+Serve the yoghurt over a bowl of chilli topped with the spring onion.

 Did you make this recipe?Make sure you follow The Cook Report on Instagram and tag #TheCookReport so we can see what you've made!